 Enter the concept of server side work.

+Server sidework, most commonly known called 'sidework', are chore-like responsibilities assigned to each front of house member to be completed before their scheduled shift ends.
 It goes without saying that customer service is a fundamental aspect of any server’s skill set.
 Attending to details, like ensuring that the salt shakers are full or that menus are wiped down, is integral to the overall guest experience and operation of your business.

 It’s also no news that restaurants live or die by margins.
 When utilized correctly, a server side work checklist will help you make the most of every dollar you spend on wages.